-The Fund invests in a focused portfolio of assets that are selected for their perceived superior fundamental value and expected risk and return profile.
+The Fund is invested in shares whose prices are below the assessment of their intrinsic value in the belief that they offer the highest prospective returns and lowest risk of loss.
 The Fund seeks to take advantage of opportunities that arise and may invest a substantial portion of the assets in a single country or region rather than a diversified portfolio of assets with exposure to a basket of African countries.

-The Fund defines 'African equities' as equities in companies with significant business interests in Africa (excluding South Africa), regardless of the location of the stock exchange listing.
+The Fund defines 'African equities' as equities in companies with significant business interests in Africa, regardless of the location of the stock exchange listing.
 The Fund's investing activities expose holders of Fund shares to various types of risks that are associated with the financial instruments and markets in which the Fund invests.

 The Investment Manager continues to monitor developments related to the COVID-19 pandemic and the potential impact on the financial performance of the Fund.
-The Investment Manager has evaluated the impact of these events on the financial statements for the year ended 31 December 2021 and has determined that the impact of COVID-19 has been taken into account where necessary and no material events have been identified which would require further adjustment to or disclosure in the financial statements.
+The Investment Manager has evaluated the impact of these events on the financial statements for the year ended 31 December 2021, and has determined that the impact of COVID-19 has been taken into account where necessary and no material events have been identified which would require further adjustment to or disclosure in the financial statements.